facebookresearch/ParlAI/projects/wizard_of_wikipedia/README.md

 - `dialog`: the list of dialogue turns
 - `chosen_topic_passage`: a list of sentences from the wiki passage corresponding to the chosen topic

-The entries of `dialog` (may) have the following keys; some are ommitted for the apprentice:
+The entries of `dialog` (may) have the following keys; some are omitted for the apprentice:

 - `speaker`: either `"wizard"` or `"apprentice"`
 - `text`: what the speaker wrote